nicolerae/nicolerae/README.md

 ### Hiya!👋 I'm Nicole Rae

-- 💻 I’m currently learning Python and Agile Coaching - getting my Scrum Master Certification
+- 💻 I’m currently learning to code and focused on Agile Coaching
 - 🤝 I'm a Career Coach and Human Resources Professional
 - 👥 Love connecting with people - please reach out!
 - 💼 Started my career in Human Resources, Learning + Development, and Full-Cycle Recruiting